ppy/osu-wiki/wiki/Tournaments/RDOC/2020/en.md

 1. Qualifiers will have a 10 minute max buffer-room to accommodate any delayed players.
 2. For any players who are still unable to join their assigned lobby, they will have the option of rescheduling to a later lobby, unless their assigned lobby is the last one.
 3. Players must finish their lobby in one run and will **NOT** be given second chances should issues arise halfway through a lobby.
-If this is to happen please contact organizers and something may be figured out.
+If this is to happen please contact organisers and something may be figured out.
 4. Seeding is determined from qualifier performance based on a pointsystem.
 If you have the highest score on a map you get 32 points.
 If you have the second highest score on a map you get 31 points.
 30 points for the third highest score on a map, and so on.
 If you are placed 33 highest, you don't get any points.
 This happens for every map in the qualifier pool.
 In the end we sum all players points together to form their seed.
 The 32 highest seeded players will be participating in the tournament.
 All other players are placed into the fallback category as potential replacements.

 ### Match regulations

 1. A private lobby will be created for your match, and both players will be invited approx. 10 minutes before their appointed time by a referee.
 2. If the scheduled referee is unavailable and there are no other referees available, the match can be postponed.
-Make sure to contact organizers if this is to happen.
+Make sure to contact organisers if this is to happen.
 3. Matches will played with **Score V2**, **Team VS** and **NoFail**.
 4. Players have 15 minutes to show up to their scheduled match.
 If the opponent doesn't show up, the player who was supposed to play automatically advances onwards.
 5. Each player can request one warmup map, but it must be **below 4 minutes** (does not apply to Qualifiers, as there are no warmups).